-Looking For a New SRT Viper in your area?
+Looking for a Used Viper in your area?

 Have you driven a 2013 SRT Viper?

 What are you to do when the old’s the same as the new?
 Dodge has been trying hard to convince us we’ve got a whole new snake on our hands after taking a year off from production, even going so far as swapping the Dodge plate for new SRTs.
 But don’t be fooled, the new Viper isn’t new.
 More like nearly new.
 That’s better than gently used or previously enjoyed at least, but the 2013 SRT Viper rides on the same chassis as the Dodge Viper and is powered by the same engine/tranny combo—heck, even the sheet metal looks like the old.

 There are modifications, to be sure.
 Front track is stretched and the rear suspension tweaked to move the toe link forward of the axle.
 Aluminum suspenders are added back there, too.
 You’ll find a new X-brace under that big hood that accounts for a 50% increase in torsional rigidity, but scratch just slightly deeper and you’ll get to the real changes.

 The new Viper's engine may be the same 8.4-liter V10 block as before, but you’ll have a hard time remembering that with all the changes introduced.
 My favorite is the offset mounting, designed for better weight distribution side-to-side, as the engine is pitched toward the passenger side for better balance against the driver’s weight when piloting solo.
 That’s not to ignore the deep-tissue massage the engine got as well—40 extra horsepower and 40 extra lb-ft of torque are hard to dismiss.
 Intake cam lobe profiles were reshaped, and sodium-filled exhaust valves now let out the hot gases.
 A composite intake and aluminum flywheel shed some more pounds, and forged aluminum Mahle pistons will be pumping away inside.